dotnet/docs-maui/docs/ios/remote-simulator.md

 ## Troubleshooting

-If you experience issues with the remote iOS Simulator, you can view the logs in these locations:
+If you experience issues with the remote iOS Simulator, you can view the logs in the following locations:

 - **Mac** – `~/Library/Logs/Xamarin/Simulator.Server`
 - **Windows** – `%LOCALAPPDATA%\Xamarin\Logs\Xamarin.Simulator`